bevyengine/rfcs/rfcs/xx-topics.md

 The `bevy_topics` plugin somehow needs to create systems that operate on `Publisher<T>` and `Subscriber<T>` components where `T` may vary.

 One option would be to require users to register each type they want to support messages for when adding the `bevy_topics` plugin.
-I would prefer to avoid this because requirement because I think users would be confused when they create a connection between entities with `Publisher<Foo>` and `Subscriber<Foo>` components but the connection quietly fails because they forgot to register `Foo`.
+I would prefer to avoid this requirement because I think users would be confused when they create a connection between entities with `Publisher<Foo>` and `Subscriber<Foo>` components but the connection quietly fails because they forgot to register `Foo`.

 The only other way I can think of making this work would be to use something like [trait queries](https://github.com/bevyengine/rfcs/pull/39) where `Publisher<Foo>` and `Subscriber<Foo>` implement traits that allow them to be discovered by the `bevy_topics` system.